 Although the package usually states you can just drill the anchor into the wall, you can make it easier by breaking through the paint and paper or wallpaper with a nail and then pulling it out, or drilling a small pilot hole.
 Then, insert a drill bit into the head of the anchor and drill it into the wall before adding the screw.

 Heavy-Duty Wall Anchors

-Metal or plastic anchors with expanding wings can hold heavier weights and don't have to fit as snugly.
+Metal or plastic anchors with expanding toggles or wings can hold heavier weights and don't have to fit as snugly in the hole.
 The diameter of the hole you need is determined by the diameter of the anchor sleeve; measure it with a ruler when the wings are folded as closely to the sleeve as possible and use a bit with that diameter.
-Some anchors are designed to screw directly into drywall, and these are easier to install if you drill a 1/4-inch pilot hole.
+Alternatively, there are heavy-duty self-drilling toggle anchors made for use with drywall.